Heshbon/Heshbon/README.md

 ## What I'm working on

 - 🔨 A privacy-focused journaling PWA (MSc coursework).
-- ✍️ Writing about cybersecurity and AI on Substack.
+- ✍️ Writing about software engineering, cybersecurity, and AI on Substack.

 ## Get in touch